 -

-Fertilizing: A balanced fertilizer (e.g., 10-10-10) applied in spring at shoot emergence stimulates flowering.
-Avoid excess nitrogen, which favors leaves over flowers.
+Fertilization: A balanced fertilizer (e.g., 10-10-10) applied in spring at shoot emergence stimulates blooming.
+Avoid excess nitrogen, which promotes foliage over flowers.

 -

-Pests and diseases: Resistant to most problems but can be affected by gray mold (Botrytis) in damp conditions; ensure good ventilation.
+Pests and diseases: Resistant to most issues but can be affected by gray mold (Botrytis) in damp conditions; ensure good ventilation.

 Garden Use